Compelling exploration in the southern MSGBC Basin

 The underlying exploration potential of offshore Guinea-Bissau has long been recognised given the functioning hydrocarbon system, good potential reservoirs and multiple drillable prospects in a wide shallow water shelf setting.
-Encouraging results from 3D seismic acquired in 2010 has identified numerous prospects and leads.

 The contiguous Sinapa and Esperanca permits are located within the Casamance salt sub-basin offshore Guinea-Bissau.
 FAR retains a non-operating interest in these two permits, which comprises of three blocks (2, 4A and 5A) covering an area of almost 5,000km2.
 Over 70% of the acreage lies above a water column of less than 100m with a maximum water depth approaching 1,500m outboard west.